-Another alternative to update your video drivers in Windows 10 is to log on to the website of your video card’s manufacturer.
+Another alternative in updating your video drivers in Windows 10 is to log into the website of your video card’s manufacturer.
 You can then search for their latest driver updates for your particular card and operating system.

 This can sometimes require a little discovery, depending on the manufacturer, the number of devices they offer, and versions supported, as with this example from the popular NVIDIA website:

 If you’re unable to identify your exact model or version, you can always try calling their technical support number or online chat, if available.